 Angela Pinaglia, SOC/MFA ’17, calls it the “toughest sport you’ve never heard of.”
 Synchronized skating, introduced in 1956, is one of very few sports without a male alternative.
 In competition, groups of eight to 20 skaters move as one unit, their synchronicity a testament to countless hours spent training on ice.
-Yet, despite the blood, sweat, and tears each team gives for the sport, synchronized skating lacks the kind of recognition Olympic sports like figure skating do.
+Yet, despite the blood, sweat, and tears each team gives for the sport, synchronized skating lacks the level of recognition Olympic sports like figure skating receive.
 Three AU alumnae are on a mission to change that with their documentary Life in Synchro.

 Angela grew up in Miami in a working-class family where interactions with the art world were far and few between.
 Unsatisfied with her education degree from the University of Florida, Angela yearned to pursue her passion for film.
 American University proved to be the perfect setting for her to chase that dream.
 As a graduate student, Angela met and befriended Sarah Nelson, SOC/MA ’13, who later became the cinematographer for the film.
 During a summer communications program for high school students, Angela also met Nicole Davies, SOC/BA ’11, SOC/MA ’15, and the two hit it off immediately.
 “We bonded over our love for spreadsheets,” Nicole jokes.